seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **ACHILLES**
 Why, how now, Ajax! wherefore do you thus?
 How now,
-Thersites! what’s the matter, man?
+Thersites! what's the matter, man?

 **THERSITES**
 You see him there, do you?

 **ACHILLES**
-Ay; what’s the matter?
+Ay; what's the matter?

 **THERSITES**
 Nay, look upon him.

 **ACHILLES**
-So I do: what’s the matter?
+So I do: what's the matter?

 **THERSITES**
 Nay, but regard him well.

 **ACHILLES**
-‘Well!’ why, I do so.
+'Well!' why, I do so.

 **THERSITES**
 But yet you look not well upon him; for whosoever you